 By News Team

-As the Formula 1 season continues, one of the ongoing narratives for the 2020 campaign is Lewis Hamilton’s quest to equal Michael Schumacher’s record of seven world championships.
+As we look ahead to the new Formula 1 season, the big story for the 2021 campaign is Lewis Hamilton’s quest to win a record eighth World Championship.

-Whether or not Hamilton does equal, or even surpass Schumacher’s F1 driver record, the debate as to who is the greatest of all time will rumble on.
+Whether or not Hamilton does surpass the record seven World Championships he and Michael Schumacher hold, the debate as to who is the greatest of all time will rumble on.

-We’ve gone through the F1 all-time stats and looked at the best F1 drivers in history to try and come up with an answer.
+We’ve gone through the Formula 1’s all time stats and looked at the best F1 drivers in history to try and come up with an answer.

 Most world titles: